-These proposals were then debate and endorsed at our 2018 Social and Community Services Council meeting, made up of over 70 delegates from across the sector.
+These proposals were then debated and endorsed at our Social and Community Services Council meeting, made up of over 70 delegates from across the sector.

 This is our platform for building and supporting a truly Civil Society.

 We won’t win all of this overnight.
 We need your support in our campaign.